Geography of Guam: Settlement patterns

-A 1668 description reported that there were approximately 180 CHamoru villages on Guam with a total island population between 35,000 and 50,000.
+A 1668 description reported that there were approximately 180 Chamoru villages on Guam with a total island population between 35,000 and 50,000.
 The Spanish strategy of villagization, called reducción, which began in the Spanish-Chamorro Wars, transferred the population to seven towns.
-These relocated people were forced to travel to work on distant farms and ranches, creating the lanchu system of farmsteading, which was to become a traditional part of CHamoru society well into the twentieth century.
+These relocated people were forced to travel to work on distant farms and ranches, creating the lanchu system of farmsteading, which was to become a traditional part of Chamoru society well into the twentieth century.

 A map from the early 1700s shows nearly 40 villages on Guam, mostly along the coastlines.
 The Spanish eventually emptied all of the northern and central villages of Guam, except for Hagåtña.
 The population of Guam and the entire Northern Marianas, except for Rota, was moved to Hagåtña, and five southern villages: Agat, Inarajan, Merizo, Pago (which no longer exists), and Umatac.
 Meanwhile, outbreaks of infectious disease inflicted a terrible toll, which was accelerated by concentrating the population.
-The Chamoru population in 1689 was estimated at about 10,000, a third to fifth of the number just 20 years previously.
+The Chamoru population in 1689 was estimated at 10,000, a third to fifth of the number just 20 years previously.

 The population changed little over the next two centuries.
 The population in 1901, after the American Capture of Guam, was 9,676, with the majority located in Hagåtña and Sumay on Apra Harbor.
 The population was 18,509 in 1930.
 The American Naval government build roads and schools in outlying areas in order to urge the population to spend time on their ranch lands and produce more agricultural products.
 There were eight municipalities approved by the Naval governor in the 1920s, Hagåtña, Agat, Asan, Inarajan, Merizo, Piti, Sumay and Yona.
 This increased to 15 in 1939.

-The devastation from the U.S. retaking of Guam in 1941 and subsequent military build-up of installations at the end of the Pacific War transformed the island's settlements.
+The devastation from the U.S. retaking of Guam in 1944 and subsequent military build-up of installations at the end of the Pacific War transformed the island's settlements.
 Two municipalities that disappeared entirely after the land became military bases were Machanao in the north and Sumay on Apra Harbor, which are now part of Naval Base Guam.
 The military government prohibited resettlement and rebuilding of Hagåtña, which held almost half of the pre-war population.
 The former residents of Hagåtña dispersed, mainly to their lanchus (ranches).

 Once most of the wartime bases were built, northern Guam experienced sustained housing construction.
 The original location of Dededo was bulldozed by the Americans to create Harmon Air Force Base.
 When the new location was devastated by Typhoon Karen in 1962 and Typhoon Olive in 1963, the resulting federal aid sparked a construction boom that then resulted in the first large housing subdivisions.

 The neighboring municipality of Yigo on the northeast of the island has experienced dramatic population growth.
 In 1940, there were about 40 families living in the area.
 By the beginning of the 21st century, it was Guam's second most populous village after Dededo.